ibexa/documentation-user/docs/content_management/content_organization/manage_locations_urls.md

 ![Detail of a link in Link manager](img/link_manager_detail.png)

 You can change any link in the Link manager.
-It is then updated in every place where it is used, across all content items.
+It's then updated in every place where it's used, across all content items.

 The Link manager list also shows whether the link is alive or dead in the **Status** column.
 The **Last checked** column displays when the status was last verified.